matchmakeredlabs/matchmakeredlabs.github.io/_cards/card5.md

 ## The product offering addresses all of your customer’s requirements, yet it is not being used and the follow-on sale depends on usage rates

-The market is demanding the ability to quickly identify and personalize/customize learning resources such that instructors and students have just-in-time access to just-the-right learning resources.
-Unfortunately, current mapping solutions simply fall short of that aspiration.
+The market demands the ability to quickly identify and personalize/customize learning resources providing instructors and students just-in-time access to just-the-right learning resources.
+The current mapping solutions simply fall short of that aspiration.
 The result, your customers are unable to run a query that surfaces your compelling offering(s) which, in fact, best address their instructional needs.  *Enter MatchMaker Education Labs:*

 ![MatchMaker Locate Learning Resource Diagram](/mmassets/Learner-Prob.svg)